howaskew/Explore-OpenActive-data-with-R-code/README.md

 This walkthrough assumes you're able to run R code.
 I recommend using recent versions of [RStudio](https://posit.co/downloads/) and [R](https://www.r-project.org/).
 I'm using RStudio 2023.09.1+494 "Desert Sunflower" Release for macOS, with R version 4.2.1 (2022-06-23) "Funny-Looking Kid"

 OpenActive is a decentralised open data initiative - There is no single central database.
 Each publisher shares one or more data feeds.
 At time of writing, there are over 200 feeds.
-We have created a very simple web application to gather all the feed URLs into one convenient list.
+For convenience, the OpenActive team have created a very simple web application to gather all the feed URLs into one convenient list.
+Here, we can use that list as a start point.

 The following code:
-- creates a temporary folder to store the OpenActive data
+- creates a temporary folder to store the OpenActive data we will collect in this walkthrough
 - loads some useful libraries for harvesting, manipulating and displaying the data
 - reads the list of feeds, creates a data frame and displays the column names and some of the values